Lepovirta/yahe/README.md

 Install from [Chrome Web Store][cws].

+### Firefox

+Install from [Firefox Add-ons][ffao]

 ### Greasemonkey script in Firefox

-1. Install [Greasemonkey][] addon for Firefox.
-2. Follow the steps described in the "Building from source" section below.
+Download the latest `yahe.user.js` file from the [releases page](https://github.com/Lepovirta/yahe/releases), and open it with [Greasemonkey][].

-## Building from source
+## Hacking

+All the code for YAHE is located in the `yahe.js` and `yahe-bg.js` files.
+The first file is loaded in each browser tab to show and control hints, and the second one as a background process for opening links in new tabs.

-If you want to edit the source code, you need the following tools installed:
+If you want to build the extension packages yourself, you need the following tools installed:

 * [Bash][]
 * [Python][]